 - A. Each athlete should have a physical exam with a medical history when first entering a program and an annual health history update.
 History of previous heat illness and type of training activities before organized practice begins should be included.
 State high school association's recommendations should be followed. - B. It is clear that top physical performance can only be achieved by an athlete who is in top physical condition.
 Lack of physical fitness impairs the performance of an athlete who participates in high temperatures.
 Coaches should know the PHYSICAL CONDITION of their athletes and set practice schedules accordingly - C. Along with physical conditioning, the factor of acclimatizing to heat is important.
 Acclimatization is the process of becoming adjusted to the heat and it is essential to provide for GRADUAL ACCLIMITIZATION TO HOT WEATHER.
 It is necessary for an athlete to exercise in the heat if he/she is to become acclimatized to it.
 It is suggested that a graduated physical conditioning program be used and that 80 percent acclimatization can be expected to occur after the first seven to 10 days.
-Final states of acclimatization to heat are marked by increased sweating and reduced salt concentration in the sweat.
+Final states of acclimatization can be expected to occur after the first seven to 10 days.
+Final stages of acclimatization to heat are marked by increased sweating and reduced salt concentration in the sweat.